jcompagni10/envent/docs/proposal.md

 * Create wireframes

 #### Weekend
+##### Web:
+- user auth
+- admins can create event & specify modules

+##### Mobile:
 - Connect home landing with event landing
+- AJAX call that finds what components that are needed to be pulled from the backend and load it to the frontend
-- Nav bar with three empty components
+- Nav bar with navigation to modules for given app
 - Pressing link redirects to new component
-- AJAX call that finds what components that are needed to be pulled from the backend and load it to the frontend

-##### Web:
-- user auth
-- admins can create event
-- dynamically creates DB tables of each modules of event

 ## Group Members and Work Breakdown